reshmabidikar/slate/source/includes/_account.md

 ### Search accounts

 Search for an account by a specified search string.
 The search string is compared to the following attributes: `accountId`, `name`, `email`, `companyName`, and `externalKey`.
-The operation returns all account records in which the search string matches all or part of any one of these attributes.
-Note that this endpoint returns a shallow object (and thus the value `0` is returned for fields like `accountBalance`).
-In order to retrieve the actual data for such fields, additional endpoints (like retrieve account by id) would need to be invoked.
+The operation returns the account record in which the search string matches any one of these attributes.
+Note: the string must match the entire attribute, not just a part of it.

 **HTTP Request**